Judicial AppointmentsProvincial Court | Saskatchewan

 The Saskatchewan Provincial Court Judicial Council

 The Saskatchewan Provincial Court Judicial Council is a body created under The Provincial Court Act, 1998.
-It is composed of the Chief Justice of Saskatchewan, the Chief Justice of the Court of Queen’s Bench, the Chief Judge of the Provincial Court, the President of the Law Society of Saskatchewan, two additional judges and two people who represent the community at large.
+It is composed of the Chief Justice of Saskatchewan, the Chief Justice of the Court of King’s Bench, the Chief Judge of the Provincial Court, the President of the Law Society of Saskatchewan, two additional judges and two people who represent the community at large.
 It has two main purposes: recommending candidates for judicial appointment to Provincial Court, and hearing complaints about the conduct of Provincial Court judges.

 Once lawyers have submitted their applications, the Council reviews and evaluates them.
 Candidates receive a designation of “highly recommended”, “recommended” or “not recommended”.
 The list of the Council’s recommendations is provided to the Minister of Justice.
 When a new judge is required, the appointment is made from this list.